 Top 12 Litigation Manager Skills to Put on Your Resume

-In the highly competitive field of litigation management, showcasing a robust set of skills on your resume can significantly distinguish you from other candidates.
-This article outlines the top 12 skills that litigation managers should feature on their resumes to demonstrate their expertise and readiness for the role's challenges.
+In the highly competitive field of litigation management, showcasing a robust set of skills on your resume can set you apart.
+Below are the top 12 skills litigation managers should feature to demonstrate depth, agility, and readiness for the grind of modern disputes.

 Litigation Manager Skills